We’re Shedding Light on the World of Alternative Investing

 Collectibles are items purchased with the goal of long-term appreciation, namely the ability to sell at a price higher than the original purchase price.
 Typically, either out of production, or only a limited quantity were manufactured, certain collectibles are highly sought after by collectors.
 Examples of collectibles include comic books, video games, or trading cards.

-Alternative investments can offer portfolio diversification and possible market-correlated risk mitigation with the potential for higher returns.
+Alternative investing can offer portfolio diversification and possible market-correlated risk mitigation with the potential for higher returns, but they are not without risk.
 As alternative investments become more popular and more available to different types of investors, they’re becoming more important to understand.

 If you believe that the balance of higher risk and potential reward makes sense for your investment portfolio and financial goals, check out our current investment opportunities.